 Hit the Trails

 For people who want to get the literal lay of the land, there are plenty of trails for the more exploratory or fitness-minded individuals to walk.
 While it’s possible to go it alone in locations like Avonhead Ridge Trail, if you’re looking for a bit more guidance, some guided trail experiences are also available.
-These walks are quite manageable at about 1.5 km long, and they take place in different locations like the guided Joshua Valley Trail walk on June 16th.
+These walks are quite manageable at about 1.5 km long.
 Find the time and location that works for you, and get out there!

 Have All the Ribs You Can Eat